Avalon Beach

 Avalon Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 38.1% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are the most prevalent at 26.2%, followed by postgraduate qualifications (8.7%) and graduate diplomas (3.2%).
-Vocational credentials are also prominent, with 33.1% of residents aged 15+ holding such qualifications - advanced diplomas comprise 14.3% and certificates make up 18.8%.
+The area's educational profile is notable regionally, with university qualification rates at 38.1% of residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
+Bachelor degrees are most common at 26.2%, followed by postgraduate qualifications (8.7%) and graduate diplomas (3.2%).
+Vocational credentials are also prominent, with 33.1% of residents aged 15+ holding such qualifications – advanced diplomas at 14.3% and certificates at 18.8%.

-Educational participation is high, with 30.5% of residents currently enrolled in formal education.
-This includes 10.8% in primary education, 9.4% in secondary education, and 4.5% pursuing tertiary education.
+Educational participation is high, with 30.5% of residents currently enrolled in formal education, including 10.8% in primary, 9.4% in secondary, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education